UNM-CARC/webinfo/office_hours.md

 ## Consultation Hours

-- Thursdays at 10:00-11:00am I will hold consultation hours.
+- Thursdays from 2:00-3:00am I will hold consultation hours.
 These are intended to accomodate longer discussions with a single user or group.
 Consulations must be booked in advance by emailing mfricke@unm.edu.